Drug Info FAQ: Part 2

 The physical healing can be assisted by a thorough detoxification action.
 At Narconon, this detoxification is accomplished by combining time in a sauna with moderate daily exercise and a strict regimen of nutritional supplements.
 In just a few weeks, a person can experience a resurgence of his or her own ability to think clearly.

 Most people report reduced cravings, as well.
 This step of recovery is followed by a comprehensive address to the mental and moral damage done by addiction in the life skills portion of the Narconon program.
-For example, on the Personal Values and Integrity Course, a person learns how integrity is destroyed and how they can recover their self-respect.
+For example, on the Personal Values Course, a person learns how integrity is destroyed and how they can recover their self-respect.
 Before completing this course, he (or she) applies this information to himself all the way to the point of great relief and recovery of self-respect.
 By the time a person finishes the entire Narconon drug and alcohol rehabilitation program, a person understands how this problem started and how to stay sober in the future.
 This means that he or she has truly been rehabilitated.